 In the last few years, iOS 8 added controls for iBooks, PDFs, and app extensions; iOS 9 added controls for AirDrop; and iOS 10 added the CallKit API, which enhances the user experience for third-party phone apps, making split work/personal calling more attractive.
 In addition, some MDM settings have been deprecated so that they are only available in Supervised Mode, including restrictions on app installation/removal, FaceTime, Safari, iTunes, explicit content, iCloud, and gaming.
 (For reference, here’s Apple’s guide to iOS MDM.)

-What does iOS MDM lack for BYOD and work/personal useage?
+What does iOS MDM lack for BYOD and work/personal usage?

 While Apple has made many welcome improvements to MDM, the features introduced iOS 8, 9, and 10 have failed to keep up with the needs of BYOD and work/personal usage.
 Let’s go down the list.

-There are many more MAM features, common in other types of MAM, that would be good to have in iOS, such as the ability to:
+There are many more features, common with SDKs, app wrapping, and other forms of app-level MAM, that would be good to have in iOS, such as the ability to:

 - Restrict additional forms of data sharing, like copy/paste and screenshots.

-- Use a managed app for both work and personal purposes.
+- Use an enterprise-managed app for both work and personal purposes.
 Today, unless a given app has the functionality built in (like in Mail or other third-party apps) it can only be used in one context at a time.

 - Place a passcode or TouchID challenge in front of work apps.